 Goodwill represents the excess of the cost of an acquired entity over the net of the amounts assigned to assets acquired and liabilities assumed.
-Our goodwill balance as of September 30, 2005 was \$14.6 million, which resulted from the acquisition of Speltz & Weis LLC in the second quarter of 2005.
+Our goodwill balance as of June 30, 2005 was \$14.6 million, which resulted from the acquisition of Speltz & Weis LLC in the second quarter of 2005.
 Under the provisions of Statement of Financial Accounting Standards, or SFAS, No. 142, "Goodwill and Other Intangible Assets," goodwill is required to be tested for impairment on an annual basis and between annual tests whenever indications of impairment exist.
 We have elected and will begin to perform this annual impairment test in the second quarter of 2006 or earlier if indications of impairment arise, such as loss of key personnel, unanticipated competition, or other unforeseen developments.
 Impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for this excess.
 An impairment test involves considerable management judgment and estimates regarding future operating results and cash flows.

 Intangible assets represent purchased assets that lack physical substance but can be distinguished from goodwill.
-Our intangible assets balances, net of accumulated amortization, totaled \$0.8 million at September 30, 2005 and consist of customer contracts and relationships relating to the Speltz & Weis LLC acquisition.
+Our intangible assets balances, net of accumulated amortization, totaled \$2.1 million at June 30, 2005 and consist of customer contracts and relationships relating to the Speltz & Weis LLC acquisition.
 We obtained a third party valuation to assist us in estimating the initial fair value of acquired intangible assets.
+These estimated fair values could change based on the finalization of the valuation.
 These valuations are primarily based on the present value of the estimated net cash flows expected to be derived from the client contracts and relationships, discounted for assumptions about future customer attrition.
 We evaluate our intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 Therefore, higher or earlier-than-expected customer attrition may result in higher future amortization charges or an impairment charge for customer-related intangible assets.
-For example, during the third quarter of 2005, we wrote off a portion of the intangible assets pertaining to a customer contract as described in "Subsequent Event" below.